Jasmin2895/web-monetization-electron-app/README.md

 # web-monetization-electron-app 💵
-Experimenting with web monetization and electron app
+Experimenting with web monetization in electron app

 This project demonstrate basic setup to enable web monetization in Electron App.
 You install the project using: